luiz-linkezio/Deteccao_de_Intrusao_Hierarquica_Multiestagio/README(English).md

  - `docs\Artigos\Uma Abordagem em Múltiplos Estágios para Detecção Hierárquica.docx.pdf` is the article produced by the team, also considered as a project report in general.
  - `requirements.txt` is a text file with the external libraries and their versions, required for the execution and/or reproduction of the project.

-To obtain the `cic_ids_2017` dataset file, due to its large size, it is necessary to use [Git Large File Storage (LFS)](https://git-lfs.com), an extension of [Git](https://git-scm.com) that facilitates the management of large files in [Git](https://git-scm.com) repositories, allowing storing large files outside the main [Git](https://git-scm.com) repository, thus reducing the repository size and improving versioning efficiency.
-To use this tool, follow these steps:
-- Download and install Git LFS from this link: https://git-lfs.com
-- Clone the repository with the command (if not already cloned): `git clone git@github.com:luiz-linkezio/Deteccao_de_Intrusao_Hierarquica_Multiestagio.git`
-- Use the command: `git lfs pull`

-## How to Run the Project

-To execute the reproduction of the base repository, follow these steps:
-- Run the code from the `Tratamento_de_dados.ipynb` file.
-- Run the code from the `1º_Estágio(reprodução).ipynb` file.
-- Run the code from the `2º_Estágio(reprodução).ipynb` file.
-- Run the code from the `SistemaHierarquico(reprodução).ipynb` file.

-To execute the enhancement of the base repository experiment, follow these steps:
-- Run the code from the `Tratamento_de_dados.ipynb` file.
-- Run the code from the `1º_Estágio(melhorado).ipynb` file.
-- Run the code from the `2º_Estágio(melhorado).ipynb` file.
-- Run the code from the `SistemaHierarquico(melhorado).ipynb` file.

 ## Results

 Our team achieved a considerable improvement in the execution time of the hierarchical system, while maintaining results very similar to those of the original article: